CS-5100/Satellite/README.md

 ## Getting Started

-To get started with this project, ensure you have Python installed, along with the required packages outlined below.
+To get started with this project, ensure you have Python installed, along with the required packages outlined in the `requirements.txt` file.
 The repository is set up to handle TLE data, calculate satellite coverage, and assess spatial overlap.

 ## Features